Bounded Languages Described by GF(2)-grammars: Subsets of a* b* c*

 In this subsection, we will use our recently obtained knowledge to prove that there is no GF(2)-grammar for the language $\set{a^n b^n c^n}{n \geqslant 0}$.
 It will almost immediately follow that the languages $\set{a^n b^m c^\ell}{n = m \texttt{ or } m = \ell}$ and $\set{a^n b^m c^\ell}{n \neq m \texttt{ or } m \neq \ell}$

-Consider the formal power series $\Dual(\set{a^n b^n c^n}{n \geqslant 0}) = \sum\limits_{n=0}^{+\infty} a^n b^n c^n$.
+Consider the formal power series $\Dual(\set{a^n b^n c^n}{n \geqslant 0}) = \sum_{n=0}^{+\infty} a^n b^n c^n$.
 Denote these series by $f$ for brevity.
 It is not hard to see that $f = (1 + abc)^{-1}$.
-Indeed, $f \cdot (1 + abc) = \sum\limits_{n = 0}^{+\infty} (a^n b^n c^n + a^{n+1} b^{n+1} c^{n+1}) = 1$, because all summands except $a^0 b^0 c^0 = 1$ cancel out.
+Indeed, $f \cdot (1 + abc) = \sum_{n = 0}^{+\infty} (a^n b^n c^n + a^{n+1} b^{n+1} c^{n+1}) = 1$, because all summands except $a^0 b^0 c^0 = 1$ cancel out.

-It sounds intuitive that $(1 + abc)^{-1}$ ``depends'' on $a$, $b$ and $c$ in a way that the expression $\dfrac{\sum \A\B\C}{\poly(a, b) \poly(a, c) \poly(b, c)}$ cannot capture; every series that match this expression should ``split'' nicely into functions that depend only on two of three variables.
-Now, let us establish that $f$ does not match this expression formally.
+It sounds intuitive that $(1 + abc)^{-1}$ ``depends'' on $a$, $b$ and $c$ in a way that the $R_{a, b, c}$ cannot capture; series in $R_{a, b, c}$ should ``split'' nicely into functions that depend only on two variables out of three.
+Now, let us establish that $f \notin R_{a, b, c}$ formally.

 Indeed, suppose that it is not true.
 In other words,